raosaqib/univ-med-app-auto/README.md

 # univmediaappauto
-#### You may face issue while cloning from master as upon cloning you may not find anything in the folder on your local..so if so better to download as zip
+#### You may face issue while cloning from master as upon cloning you may not find anything in the folder on your local..so it's better to download as zip
 #### Please replace your device udid in the testng.xml to run the test on ur device.
 #### aditionally you may provide the url path if you want to deploy the .apk file directly from any remote location.For this please provide the .apk path in the config.properties.
 ##### Alos there are two properties. you may delete any one file.